Fraunhofer-FIT-COOP/LabChain/README.md

 - [ ] Provide feedback to the client if the transaction is not validated
 - [ ] Implement a malicious test client
 - [ ] Look for a better way of ending a workflow.
-(It currently gets hanged in check tasks of the last user)
+(It currently gets hanged in check tasks of the last user) One idea might be: Adding a flag to the workflow template as completed, and sending the tx to itself
 - [ ] Optimize current workflow status page as it takes long time to show the workflows
 - [ ] Show document evaluation through the process (improve Show workflow details option)
 - [ ] Separate document flow related static functions from wizards